tedneward/Worldspine-DnD5e/Creatures/Kenku.md

 >
 >***Quickened Healing.*** The kenku can spend 2 ki points, and recover 1d6 + 3 hit points.
 >
 >***Path of the Kensei: Ranged weapon.*** The kenku can use a bonus action on its turn to  make its ranged attacks with a kensei weapon more deadly.
-When it does so, any target it hits with a ranged attack using a kensei weapon takes an extra 1d4 damage of the weapon’s type.
+When it does so, any target it hits with a ranged attack using a kensei weapon takes an extra 1d4 damage of the weapon's type.
 It retains this benefit until the end of the current turn.
 >
 >#### Reactions
 >***Deflect Missiles.*** The kenku can deflect or catch the missile when it is hit by a ranged attack.
 The damage it takes from the attack is reduced by 1d10 + 12.
 If the damage is reduced to 0 and the missile is small enough to hold in one free hand (and the kenku has a free hand), the kenku catches the missle, and can spend 1 ki point to make a ranged attack (range 20/60) using the weapon or ammunition it just caught, as part of the same reaction.
 This attack is made at a +7 to hit.